drichardson/devenv/README.md

 Select an AWS region with the lowest ping to make your interactive terminal experience feel as responsible as possible.
 Ping the instance after you set it up.
-If it's too slow, try changing the region.
+If the ping is too high, try another region.

 - Great: <20ms
 - Meh: ~80ms